docssetupdeploy

 Periscope's resource list pages update in real time via SSE for

-and core resources.
+storage, and cluster-scoped resources.
 Every registered kind is on by default;

 the SPA falls back to polling when the EventSource fails.
 The